-Finacially speaking it will cause many massage therapy jobs to be lost in washington state and florida and keep many massage therapy jobs from being created.
+It was believed that Finacially speaking it wouldl cause many massage therapy jobs to be lost in Washington State and Florida and keep many massage therapy jobs from being created.

-It will provide health care to massage therapist, But at the cost of jobs in washington and florida and slow the increase of jobs in the rest of the states.
+It would have provided health care to massage therapist, But at the cost of jobs in Washington and Florida and slow the increase of jobs in the rest of the states.

-Here is the problem.
-Even Massage Today say's they don't know. the article below states that they talked to the people with the answers for hours and the people talked in a way that was so fast and confusiong that they couldn't understand what was said.
+Here is what the problem was.
+Even Massage Today say's they don't know. the article below states that they talked to the people with the answers for hours and the people talked in a way that was so fast and confusing that they couldn't understand what was said.
 Massage today's article Will Health Care Reform Benefit Massage Therapists?
 By Vivian Madison-Mahoney, LMT.

 NOW with all that said.

-1.)Bad for country because we are all ready going broke and we can't pay for health care with out borrowing money, The country is allready on the brink of bankruptcy.
+1.)Bad for country because we are all ready going broke and we can't pay for health care with out borrowing money, The country is already on the brink of bankruptcy.
 Approximately 20 percent of Medicare and Medicaid cost is fraud and the fraud costs are growing.
-If our government can't get Medicare and Medicaid right why are we expanding the goverment health care program.
-So more people can commit fraud and rip of the Government (us tax payers)?
+If our government can't get Medicare and Medicaid right why would we expect government health care program to be any better?
+Do we want to expand a failed program so more people can commit fraud and rip of the Government (US tax payers)?

 2.)Bad for massage therapist because Washington and Florida will lose their ability to get reimbursed for massage by insurance, and the rest of the states will have lost the 2 states with examples of why massage therapy should be an included insurance benefit.